ServiceStack/servicestack.net/MyApp/_posts/2023-08-02_kubernetes_not_required.md

 ### 6. Configuring Linux Server with Docker

-By now, you should have a Linux server with Docker installed, and the NGINX reverse proxy with LetsEncrypt running, just as we did in the previous section.
+By now, you should have a Linux server with Docker installed, and the NGINX reverse proxy with LetsEncrypt running, as we did in the previous section.

 Your server will also need to be accessible via SSH on port 22 so that GitHub Actions can deploy your application.